FatemeJabbari/Estimating-VaR-of-a-portfolio/README.md

 jupyter notebook

-➡️ Execute notebooks in order following the workflow.
+➡️ Execute notebooks in order, following the workflow.
 Notes

-Results may vary depending on data period and asset selection
+Results may vary depending onthe  data period and asset selection

 Ensure all notebooks are run sequentially for consistency